Hayoumi/Minecraft-View-Model-Customizer/README.md

 - **Scale Swing** - Scale swing animations with your custom size
 - **No Equip Animation** - Removing by default the pulling-out animation when switching items

+### ⚙️ Profile system
+- The mod keeps multiple named profiles stored as JSON files in `config/viewmodel/configs/` with the active profile tracked in `config/viewmodel/active.txt`.
+- A protected **Default** profile is regenerated if missing and cannot be deleted or renamed.
+- Every change made in the UI auto-saves to the active profile, preserving your adjustments without extra clicks.
+- Create new profiles, rename them, or delete unused ones directly from the config card; new profiles are created without switching away from your current active profile.
+- Use the dropdown in the left config card to pick any saved profile instantly.

 ### 🎨 Clean UI
 - Minimalist black & white design
 - Per-setting reset buttons (⟲)